positronic57/libsetila/README.md

 The low level I2C and SPI communication is done by the appropriate Linux kernel drivers while the library use the standard read/write IO calls to send/receive data from/to the slave devices on the bus.
 The kernel drivers must be loaded before calling the library IO functions.

+Main resources providided with the library:
+- classes for SPI/I2C master;
+- classes for implementing SPI/I2C slaves;
+- templates for Basic Data Containers (BDC): stack, FIFO queue and circular buffer.
+Readings from different SPI/I2C devices can be stored in those data containers;
+- support for some common/popular SPI/I2C devices (see supported hardware section).

 The library is not thread safe.

 ### Software Requirements